The Telomian is a rare purebred dog which is the only native Malaysian dog that has been outside of Malaysia.

 If you let your Telomian go outside often, then you will need to be prepared to bath them every few days.

-Their ferrell nature means that they don’t care too much about their personal hygiene and they enjoy rolling around in the mud, running through the bushes and climbing on top of the trash.
+Their ferrell nature means that they don’t care too much about their hygiene and they enjoy rolling around in the mud, running through the bushes and climbing on top of the trash.

 It’s very hard to keep these dogs clean.